 If you have an old cell phone lying around or you’re ready for an upgrade but not eligible for a trade-in, consider selling it to a buyback program.

-In this article, I’ll take a close look at ecoATM, which I found to be a convenient option for selling your used electronics for instant cash back.
+In this article, I’ll take a close look at ecoATM, which I found to be a convenient option for selling your used electronics for instant cash.
 I’ve checked out a few different popular buyback programs for used phones to find out how ecoATM compares.

 Compared to other companies that buy used phones, ecoATM offers the fastest payment method (instant cash) and accepts phones in any condition.
 Still, you probably won’t get the highest offer from an ecoATM kiosk.

-If you’re thinking about selling your phone to ecoATM, here are five things to know before heading to the kiosk:
+If you’re thinking about selling your phone to ecoATM, here are five things to know before heading to a kiosk:

 - What Is ecoATM?